brettbeeson/notsolong/README.md

 ### **User**

-Use the custom `accounts.User` model: the email address is the primary key and `USERNAME_FIELD`, passwords are unchanged, and `display_name` is optional.
-There is no `username` column anywhere in the app.
+Use the custom `accounts.User` model: the email address is the primary key and `USERNAME_FIELD`, passwords are unchanged, and `username` is an optional profile field.

 ---